ChScheffel/CAD/02_Hypotheses/Hypotheses.md

 # Research Questions for t2 (ER-ED)

 4. What are individual subjective values of emotion regulation strategies?
-* a) The individual subjective values of ER strategies are negatively correlated with the respective subjective effort ratings.
-* b) The individual subjective values of ER strategies are positively correlated with ER success (i.e., arousal ratings and EMG).
+* a) Subjective effort ratings negatively predict SVs of ER strategies.
+* b) Subjective arousal ratings negatively predict SVs of ER strategies.
+* c) Facial muscle activity negatively predict SVs of ER strategies.

 5. Which variables can predict individual subjective values of ER strategies?